modalitysystems/modalitysoftware-docs/TeamsChatAssist/armdeploy.md

    ![Edit Table](images/editTable.png)

    - **PartitionKey and RowKey** - Both of these should be set to the Tenant ID of your Company.
 See [whatsmytenantid.com](https://www.whatismytenantid.com/) to help find this.
    - **ChannelConversationId** - Teams Chat Assist Bot requires a Team to post messages to the agents.
-Once this is created if you the [Teams Web App](https://teams.microsoft.com/) and navigate o the newly created team, the CannelConversationId will be shown in the address bar.
+Once this is created, if you got the [Teams Web App](https://teams.microsoft.com/) and navigate to the newly created team, the CannelConversationId will be shown in the address bar.
    - **ChannelServiceUrl** - Change depanding on what region your Azure Tenant was registered in.
    - **TenantName** - Name of your Azure Tenant.